Handbook

 IN-SCHOOL SUSPENSION (ISS)

 One of the disciplinary options used at Jefferson County High School is in-school suspension.
 It is isolated study for students who have violated certain school policies.
-Students are assigned to in-school suspension by the administration only, and students must report directly to the ISS room with all books, pencil, and paper at 8:20 A.M. on the date assigned.
-Students assigned ISS will have all school privileges revoked during their assignment, and may not re-enter the regular school program until all in-school suspension time has been served.
+Students are assigned to in-school suspension by the administration only, and students must report directly to the ISS room with all books, pencil, and paper at the beginning of school on the date assigned.
+Students assigned to ISS will have all school privileges revoked during their assignment, and may not re-enter the regular school program until all in-school suspension time has been served.
 Failure to comply with ISS rules could result in the student being assigned additional time in ISS, being placed on OSS, or being assigned additional office referrals.
+There are specific rooms for ISS at each campus.

 OUT-OF-SCHOOL SUSPENSION (OSS)